“A magnificent re-introduction to a talented artist whose significant legacy will now become known through this fine book.“

 Hans Hofmann film by Sam Feinstein DVD Enclosed – First Public Release

-Patricia Stark Feinstein is a painter, teacher, independent curator, lecturer and former faculty member at Riverdale Country School in New York City where she taught art and art history for twenty-two years.
+Patricia Stark Feinstein is a painter, teacher, independent curator, lecturer, and former faculty member at Riverdale Country School in New York City, where she taught art and art history for twenty-two years.
 She is currently director of the Feinstein Project at the Cape Cod Museum of Art and curator of the museum’s 2008 Feinstein retrospective exhibition.
 A graduate of Mount Holyoke College, she studied with Sam Feinstein and taught with him for eighteen years in Michigan and Toronto painting workshops.
 They were married in 1985.
-Ms. Stark Feinstein is now cataloguing, conserving and exhibiting the art of her late husband.
+Ms. Stark Feinstein is now cataloging, conserving, and exhibiting the art of her late husband.
 This is her first book; it has been praised by the art historian Irving Sandler as “clearly and elegantly written.”

 The following is information about the publishing company, beyond that included on the book cover: